Do you know a woman who is being abused? A legal rights handbook

 Neither parent can take the children out of Canada without an agreement with the other parent or a court order.
 If your partner has threatened to take the children out of Canada, you should talk to a family lawyer right away.
 If you think your partner might have already taken the children out of the country, call the police immediately.

-The Hague Convention is an international law that sets out a process when a child is abducted.
-However, it does not apply in many parts of the world.
-Even where it does apply, getting a child back from another country takes a lot of time and money.
+The Hague Convention is an international law that sets out a process when a child is taken or kept out of the country by a parent without the other parent’s permission.
+However, it does not apply in many countries.
+Even when it does apply, getting a child back from another country takes a lot of time and money.

 What is child support?

 Generally, child support is money paid by the parent who spends less time with the child to the parent who takes care of the child most of the time.
-It does not matter if the parents are married.
+It does not matter if the parents are married or not.

 Child support is usually made up of a basic amount for expenses and an amount for other expenses, called special or extraordinary expenses.